open-contracting/kingfisher-process/docs/web-api-v1.rst

 * Pass the actual file as an attached file in the `file` key.
 * If the file is available in the local file system and the user running the API server can read it, you can pass the full filename as a POST variable with the key `local_file_name`.
 For large files, this saves transferring the contents over HTTP.

+Optionally, you can also pass:

+* `collection_note` - A note to save alongside the collection.

 Store Item
 ----------